-- CED 703.
+CED 703.
 PSYCHODIAGNOSTICS IN COUNSELING.
 Psychological classification using DSM IV, developing treatment plans, working as a counselor in a managed care environment, and the use of psychotropic drugs in treatment of psychological disorders.
+3

-3 - CED 705.
+CED 705.
 ADVANCED GROUP.
 Advanced study of group theories and recent innovations in group counseling and group dynamics.
 Supervised experiences in selected settings.
-Prerequisite: CED 604 and permission of instructor.
-3 - CED 707.
+Prerequisite: CED 605 and permission of instructor.
+3

+CED 707.
 CONSULTATION AND COUNSELING OF DIVERSE POPULATIONS.
 Study and application of consultation theory.
 Attention given to the handicapped, substance abusers, juvenile delinquents, the culturally different, and other special populations.
+3

-3 - CED 711.
+CED 711.
 CRISIS INTERVENTION TECHNIQUES.
 Techniques for the application of counseling in crisis situations.
 3

-- CED 712.
+CED 712.
 COUNSELING CHILDREN AND ADOLESCENTS.
 Techniques for counseling children and adolescents in school and community settings.
+3

-3 - CED 714.
+CED 714.
 SUBSTANCE ABUSE COUNSELING.
 Study and application of theory and techniques of substance abuse and addictions counseling including assessment and treatment from an individual and systemic perspective.
+3

-3 - CED 715.
+CED 715.
 MARRIAGE AND FAMILY COUNSELING.
 Examination of theoretical approaches, assessment of family functioning, and intervention techniques in working with couples and families.
-Prerequisites: CED 600, 601,604, and 605.
-3 - CED 770.
+Prerequisites: CED 600, 601, 604, and 605.

+CED 758.
+ADVANCED COUNSELING PRACTICUM.
+Intensive supervised experiences with individuals and groups in an educational or clinical setting.
+Prerequisite: CED 604.
+3-6

+CED 770.
 SPECIAL TOPICS IN COUNSELING.
 Research and applied analysis of special topics related to counseling.
-1-6 (May be repeated for a maximum of 6 hours credit) - CED 790/890.
+1-6 (May be repeated for a maximum of 6 hours credit)

+CED 790/890.
 THEORIES OF COUNSELOR SUPERVISION.
-Introduction to major models of clinical supervision of counselors, review of the supervisory relationship process, study of specific techniques and methods of supervision, and the procedural, ethical and legal responsibilities, and mutlicultural issues associated with supervision.
+Introduction to major models of clinical supervision of counselors, review of the supervisory relationship process, study of specific techniques and methods of supervision, and the procedural, ethical and legal responsibilities, and multicultural issues associated with supervision.
 Supervision of Practicum and/or General Internship is required.
 Prerequisite: Permission of course instructor.
+3

-3 - CED 801.
+CED 801.
 ADVANCED COUNSELING THEORY.
 Overview of advanced theoretical models of counseling including techniques and interventions in school and community settings.
 Opportunities provided for demonstration and evaluation of students' counseling skills.
 Prerequisite: Must be admitted in the doctoral program.
+3

-3 - CED 809.
+CED 809.
 DOCTORAL PRACTICUM.
-300 hour supervised advanced practice in a mental health or school setting incorporating new experience, conceptual knowledge, advanced counseling skills into the practice of training and supervising counselors.
+300 hour supervised advanced practice in a mental health or school setting incorporating new experience, conceptual knowledge, advanced counseling skills into the practice of trailing and supervising counselors.
 Prerequisites: Must be enrolled in the doctoral program, counselor education track; pre or co requisite CED 790.
+3

-3 - CED 810.
+CED 810.
 DOCTORAL INTERNSHIP.
 600 hour supervised internship practice in clinical, teaching and supervision settings consonant with the functioning of a counselor educator and supervisor.
 Prerequisites: Successful completion of CED 790 and 809.
+6

-6 - CED 870.
+CED 870.
 ADVANCED SPECIAL TOPICS IN COUNSELING.
 Research and applied analysis of special topics related to counselor education.
 3